ciniki/ciniki/README.txt

 1. Make sure the email address you're going to use is available and forwarded to somebody who will read it.
 Any bounced messages etc will be sent this address.

-2. Setup the address in the system.email and system.email.name config variables in ciniki.ini
+2. Setup the address in the system.email and system.email.name config variables in ciniki-api.ini

 3. Ensure mail services are running for outbound mail.